ASasamori/BUtLAR_Voice-Powered-Digital_Human_Assistant/README_SOFTWARE.md

 # Flowchart
 ![alt text](images/chart.png)

-### *Green indicates a user, blue indicates frontend, purple indicates backend, and brown is the database*
+### *Green indicates a user, blue indicates frontend, purple indicates backend, and orange is the database*

 # Future Work (Using BUtLAR across other datasets)
 [![VannaAI](https://img.shields.io/badge/VannaAI-Database_QA-skyblue)](https://vanna.ai/)

 "[Vanna](https://github.com/vanna-ai/vanna)
- is an MIT-licensed open-source Python RAG (Retrieval-Augmented Generation) framework for SQL generation and related functionality."
+ is an MIT-licensed open-source Python RAG (Retrieval-Augmented Generation) framework for SQL generation and related functionality" (Vanna-AI, 2024).

 A Google Cloud-hosted VM was created for this project to host a Postgres database.
 It was made following this [guide](https://medium.com/@harits.muhammad.only/how-to-deploy-free-postgresql-database-server-on-google-cloud-vm-instance-7dc0c8999a12).
 We use a ```e2-micro``` VM since it was the cheapest option.